Paranormal Activity: Next of Kin: Production

 On June 19, 2019, Paramount Pictures announced that a seventh installment of the film series was in development, with Jason Blum and franchise creator Oren Peli.
 In February 2020, Blum revealed that Christopher Landon was writing the script.
 On February 12, 2021, it was announced that William Eubank was attached to direct the film, with the film also confirmed to be a reboot rather than a continuation of the previous films.
-On February 14, 2021, the film was announced to be in production with The In Between and an untitled Pet Sematary film for Paramount+.
-In March 2021, Emily Bader, Roland Buck III, Dan Lippert, and Henry Ayres-Brown were cast in undisclosed roles.
-By October 2021, Tom Nowicki was revealed as part of the cast.
+On February 24, the film was announced to be in production with The In Between and an untitled Pet Sematary film for Paramount+.
+In March, Emily Bader, Roland Buck III, Dan Lippert, and Henry Ayres-Brown were cast in undisclosed roles.

-Principal photography concluded in July 2021.
-In September 2021, the film's title was officially revealed to be Paranormal Activity: Next of Kin.
+Principal photography concluded in July.
+In September, the film's title was officially revealed to be Paranormal Activity: Next of Kin.
+In October, Tom Nowicki was revealed as part of the cast.

 Release

 Paranormal Activity: Next of Kin was released in the United States on Paramount+ on October 29, 2021.
 The film was originally set for a theatrical release on March 19, 2021, but was delayed to March 4, 2022, due to the COVID-19 pandemic.
 Instead of the theatrical release, the film was released exclusively on Paramount+.
 ViacomCBS CEO Robert Bakish said the film would premiere before the end of 2021.
 The film's release was officially moved up to October 29, 2021.